Exploring 6 Deployment Strategies for Smooth Software Updates

 Canary Deployment

-A Canary Deployment involves releasing the new version to a small subset of users first to detect any potential issues before a full rollout.
-It acts like sending a canary (a small songbird) down a coal mine to test for dangerous gases.
+Canary Deployment is a strategy where the new version of an application is released to a small group of users first to catch any issues before a full rollout.
+It’s named after the practice of using canaries in coal mines to detect dangerous gases.

 Here how it works: